scotttyso/intersight_iac/README.md

 ### Use Cases

-- Create Pools: IP, IQN, MAC, WWNN, WWPN, and UUID.
+- Create Pools.
-- Create Policies: Domain Policies, Mgmt Policies, Server Policies
+- Create Policies.
-- Create UCS Domain Profiles and attach Fabric Interconnect clusters to the profiles.
+- Create UCS Domain Profiles and attach Fabric Interconnects to the profiles.
 - Create Service Profiles and Templates and deploy physical infrastructure.

 ### Intersight Pools